Majors Division Rules (YAC & SOAC) rev. 3/22

 Obstruction shall be called if a runner does not have access to the bag/plate.
 The runner could/will be awarded 1 base.
 A defensive player cannot block a base without the ball.

 Our League IS A SLIDE OR AVOID CONTACT LEAGUE - Forceful, purposeful collisions are grounds for immediate ejection.
-Players are not required to slide into all bases, if they are avoiding contact.
-No headfirst sliding into a base although you may slide headfirst BACK to a bag.
+Players are not required to slide into all bases if they are avoiding contact.
+If a play is being made, player may go in standing but must make the effort to avoid contact.
+If umpire deems contact unnecessary, the runner is out and if in the opinion of the umpire, it was intentional, the player will be ejected.

 Infield Fly is in play